techidaily/site-win11-tips/source/_posts/correcting-file-access-failures-in-microsoft-office-outlook.md

 ## 7\.
 Modify Registry Files

- Incorrect[Windows Registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) settings could also cause such anomalies.
+ Incorrect [Windows Registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) settings could also cause such anomalies.
 If that's the case, you'll need to correct the Registry settings manually on your PC.

  Since Registry files contain important settings for Windows and its apps, you should only use this method if you’re familiar with editing Registry files.
 Also, it’s a good idea to back up all the Registry files before you proceed.
-If you need help with that, check our guide on[how to back up Windows Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) and follow the steps outlined there.
+If you need help with that, check our guide on [how to back up Windows Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) and follow the steps outlined there.

 1. Press**Win + R** to open the Run dialog.
 2. Type**regedit** in the text box and press**Enter** .